 Integrated heaters are the components that truly set cold-environment computers apart.
 Heaters are factory-installed options that ensure reliable computer performance in several key ways.
 Most importantly, heaters can prevent condensation, the most detrimental result of cold storage environments in both the shortterm and long-term.
-Condensation typically forms on unheated displays and the scan windows of bar code readers, causing them to fog over.
+Condensation typically forms on unheated displays and the scan windows of barcode readers, causing them to fog over.
 Productivity plummets.
 Accuracy suffers if workers attempt to use the unreadable terminal by continuing to enter data if they can't verify what they are entering.
+In addition, manual entry on keypads with heavy gloves can lead to additional data entry errors in itself.

-Bar code reading accuracy is also compromised if there is condensation on the scan window, but it is more likely that the bar code reader won't function at all for as long as the condensation is present.
+Barcode reading accuracy is also compromised if there is condensation on the scan window, but it is more likely that the barcode reader won't function at all for as long as the condensation is present.
 Condensation forces workers to enter data manually and prevents them from taking advantage of on-screen prompts.
 Heaters are therefore essential for cold-environment use.
-Internal heaters are recommended if computers will be consistently used at temperatures of 14°F (-10°C) and below, or will frequently move in and out of cold areas.
+Internal heaters are recommended if computers will be consistently used at temperatures of -10°C (14°F) and below, or will frequently move in and out of cold areas.